flawrist/win7underground/readme.md

 ## Examples defying Silicon Valley’s obsolescence

-Compatibility verified on a Windows 7 64-bit rig with a CPU lacking SSE4 and AVX.
+Compatibility verified on Windows 7 64-bit with CPU lacking SSE4 and AVX.

 ### Apps built by authors